pandashavenobugs/MqttResponsePatternBlogPost/README.md

 ![publishImage](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/z6lj4z84zkshxory82bh.png) _publishing message_

 So far so good but there are some issues with it.
 Is data received by the subscriber? what is the latest situation of the subscriber?
 The publisher is not sure if the subscriber receives the message.
-The publisher can only ensure that the message is delivered to the broker by changing the level of the [QoS](https://www.hivemq.com/blog/mqtt-essentials-part-6-mqtt-quality-of-service-levels/).
-At this point the MQTT response pattern becomes necessary.
+The publisher needs the response coming from the subscriber to be sure, however, can make sure that the message is delivered to the broker by changing the level of the [QoS](https://www.hivemq.com/blog/mqtt-essentials-part-6-mqtt-quality-of-service-levels/).the publisher .